-There is one, simple concept that will revolutionize your small business.
-In fact, this one simple thing is so basic that you may be overlooking it completely—and that oversight is the source of almost all your sales and marketing problems.
+There is one simple concept that will revolutionize your small business.
+This one simple thing is so basic that you may be overlooking it completely—and that oversight is the source of almost all your sales and marketing problems.

 Are you ready for it?